 The email newsletter is the cornerstone of many content marketing campaigns.
 But for their relative popularity and importance, it’s surprising how many bad examples show up in our inboxes every week.
-So let’s break down some of the more successful examples and find out what they’re made of.
+Let’s break down some of the more successful examples and find out what they’re made of.

-“Permission marketing is the privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them,” writes Seth Godin in his seminal blog post on permission marketing.
-(Side note: If you don’t read Seth Godin’s blog, you should bookmark it right now, or better yet, sign up for his daily email feed.)
+“Permission marketing is the privilege (not the right) of delivering anticipated, personal, and relevant messages to people who actually want to get them,” writes Seth Godin in his seminal blog post on permission marketing.

 As for when to send, according to a recent study by MailChimp, the best times to send an email are on weekdays between 2pm and 5pm, especially on Tuesdays and Thursdays.
 Of course, these are just general suggestions based on averages from millions of emails, so your timing may vary depending on your industry and audience.
 To determine the best days and times for your emails, you can test a few options and monitor the results (more on that later).